moodlehq/moodle-tool_migratehvp2h5p/README.md

 Migrations tool will scan for non migrated hvp activities and will create as many H5P activities as needed.

-By default, the CLI method will only migrate up to 100 hvp activities per execution and will keep the originals hvp in the courses.
-Use the option "--help" to know the CLI params to change this behavior to increase the migration limit or delete/hide the originals hvp.
+By default, the CLI method will only migrate up to 100 hvp activities per execution, will keep the originals hvp in the courses and will add a link to the content bank.
+Use the option "--help" to know the CLI params to change this behavior to increase the migration limit, delete/hide the originals hvp, decide whether to link/copy to the content bank or filter by content type.

 The tool will only migrate each hvp once.
 In case you need to re-migrate an hvp, just remove or rename the migrated h5p activity, this way the tool won't detect the hvp as migrated.